|Location:||Bohemian Switzerland at the E3 European long distance path between Mezní Louka and Vysoká Lípa.|

 Please check rates and details directly with the companies in question if you need more recent info.

-Malá Pravcická brána (Small Prebish Door) is a natural bridge located in Bohemian Switzerland, a landscape of eroded sandstone cliffs located at the border between Germany and the Czech Republic.
-It is located at the Czech side of the border and so the Czech version of the name is the official one, but actualy the German name Kleines Prebischtor is as commonly used.
-The hole of this bridge is 2.3m high and 3.3m wide, and it crosses a wall-like sandstone cliff in the middle of the forest.
+Malá Pravcická brána (Kleines Prebischtor, Small Prebish Door) is a natural bridge located in Bohemian Switzerland, a landscape of eroded sandstone cliffs located at the border between Germany and the Czech Republic.
+It is located at the Czech side of the border and so the Czech version of the name is the official one, but actually the German name Kleines Prebischtor is as commonly used.
+The hole of this bridge is 2.3 m high and 3.3 m wide, and it crosses a wall-like sandstone cliff in the middle of the forest.

-Its almost rectangular shape is caused by the layering of the sandstone, which causes slabs of rocks to fall down from the ceiling, once they get unstable enough.
+Its almost rectangular shape is caused by the layering of the sandstone, which causes slabs of rocks to fall down from the ceiling, once they get unstable.
 The result is always a horizontal slap forming the ceiling of the opening.